 - 3.1 Choose a spot on the drain pipe that is convenient for installing the drain saddle and tubing.
-A horizontal pipe is recommended to minimize the dripping sound. - 3.2 Drill a 1/4" hole in the drain pipe, and paste the black sticky pad around the hole. - 3.3 Cut the BLACK tubing end to make a 45 degree angle.
+A horizontal pipe is recommended to minimize the dripping sound. - 3.2 Drill a 1/4" hole in the drain pipe, and paste the black sticky pad around the hole. - 3.3 Cut the WHITE tubing end to make a 45 degree angle.
 Slip the plastic nut and front plate on the tubing.
-Insert the tubing into the 1 / 4" hole in the drain pipe, install the back plate, and tighten the two screws with hex nuts while the tubing remains in the hole. - 3.4 Tighten the nut on the Drain Saddle by hand.
+Insert the tubing into the 1 / 4" hole in the drain pipe, install the back plate, and tighten the two screws with hex nuts while the tubing remains in the hole.
+Insert Lock Clip.
+Pull the tubing lightly to make sure it is secure. - 3.4 Tighten the nut on the Drain Saddle by hand.
 Pull the tubing lightly to make sure it is secure.